 Incontinence means losing or leaking urine when you don't want to!
 As many as 3.3 million Canadians - nearly 10% of the population - experience some form of urinary incontinence.
 Unfortunately, very few people talk to their doctor about their symptoms.
 According to the Canadian Urinary Bladder Survey, 16% of men and 33% of women over the age of 40 have symptoms of urinary incontinence but only 26% have discussed with their doctor.

 This website is full of useful information and tips on bladder health and control, and how to manage incontinence.
-You can learn about urinary incontinence, including causes, symptoms, diagnosis and treatment.
+You can learn about urinary incontinence, including causes, symptoms, diagnosis and treatment of bladder problems.
 We also have sections dedicated to fecal incontinence, bowel control and men's prostate health.
 We can also help you find a health care professional in your area, who has expertise in treating incontinence.